panzerdp/dmitripavlutin.com/content/posts/083-compare-objects/index.md

 * The loose equality operator `==`
 * `Object.is()` function

-When comparing objects using any of the above, the comparison evaluates to `true` only if the compared values reference *the same object instance*.
+When comparing objects using any of the above, the comparison evaluates to `true` only if the compared values reference the same object instance.
 This is *the referential equality*.

+*If you want to learn more about values and references, then check [this post](/value-vs-reference-javascript/).*

 Let's define the objects `hero1` and `hero2`, and see the referential equality in practice: